|Nutritional Guidelines (per serving)|

-Bake uncovered in the preheated oven for about 55 to 65 minutes, or until potatoes are tender.
+Bake uncovered for 55 to 65 minutes, or until the potatoes are tender.

-Sprinkle cheese over the pork and potatoes and return the pan to the oven for about 5 minutes, or until the cheese has melted.
+Sprinkle the cheese over the pork and potatoes and return the pan to the oven; bake for about 5 minutes, or until the cheese has melted.

 - When browning the pork chops, it is important to let them cook untouched until they have formed a nice crust; if you move them around too much, or flip too early, they won't sear properly.
 Cook for 3 to 5 minutes—without moving them—and then flip to brown the other side.